nazneen-k/CVIP-Web-Development-Intern-Phase-Two-Portfolio/README.md

-# Interactive Portfolio Page using HTML, CSS, and JavaScript.
+# Interactive Portfolio Page built using HTML, CSS, and JavaScript.